-Friction welding is a high pressure business.
+Friction welding is a high-pressure business.
 Once we heat the materials with applied friction, they are fused together by pressing them end-to-end.
-It is in effect an upset forging, because a condition of plastic state forming takes place.
+It is in effect an upset forging because a condition of plastic state forming takes place.

 The weld interface must receive 12,000 to 24,000 Pounds Per Square Inch (PSI) depending on material selection.
 Harder alloys require more pressure.
 Softer metals require less.

-Final pressure used in a weld parameter is developed during the prototype phase of a new project when parts are prepared for manufacturer approval.
+The final pressure used in a weld parameter is developed during the prototype phase of a new project when parts are prepared for manufacturer approval.

 American Friction Welding, Inc. operates 13 friction welding machines.
 They are categorized by their maximum total pressure.
 Parts are assigned to machines based primarily on the size of the weld interface.
 Larger interfaces need more pressure.
 The smallest here is our micro-welder with 2,650 pounds total pressure to our largest at 250 tons (500,000 pounds).